Showing posts with label chili. Show all posts

 Dodge Charger called the General Lee-0.1.

 Next was the quilt.
-While I was not sure where it was located, I asked a woman walking along the street if she knew the location of the quilt show
+While I was not sure where it was, I asked a woman walking down the street if she knew where the quilt show was.

-She pointed toward the north of town, so the girls and I started walking that way.
+She pointed north, so the girls and I started walking that way.

 Then I heard the woman holler and say the quilt show is not that direction, but east.